-sievert-The SI (International System of Units) unit of radiation dose equivalent.
+sievert-The SI unit of radiation dose equivalent.
 The dose equivalent in sieverts equals the absorbed dose in grays multiplied by the appropriate quality factor (1 sievert is equal to 100 rem).
 (See gray.)

 silt-A sedimentary material consisting of fine mineral particles, intermediate in size between sand and clay.
 In general, soils categorized as silt show greater rates of erosion than soils categorized as sand.